 Explore the nearly 200-year-old history of Decatur House, its connections to the War of 1812, and its Slave Quarters, one of only a few remaining examples of slave quarters in an urban setting.
 Tuesdays & Fridays this summer.

 The White House Historical Association invites you to a War of 1812 Open House at Decatur House commemorating the 200th anniversary of the burning of Washington.
-Self-guided tours, trivia, activities and crafts, costumed photo ops and more!
+Visitors will be able to take part in family-friendly activities including trivia, crafts, costumed photo ops and more!

 The White House Historical Association, The United States Capitol Historical Society, and James Madison's Montpelier commemorate the bicentennial of the August 24, 1814 invasion and burning of the White House and United States Capitol with this two-day symposium.

 PAST EVENTS › 2013

 11/7 » White House Piano › Brubeck